 An option to extend or terminate is contained within the office accommodation lease.
 There are no extension options for the office equipment.
 This clause provides the company opportunities to manage leases to align with its strategies.
 All of the extension or termination options are only exercisable by the company.
 The extension option or termination option which were probable to be exercised have been included in the calculation of the right of use asset.
-The company has determined with reasonable certainty that the accommodation lease option will not be exercised.
-As a result, the option term is not included within the Right of Use Asset balance on the Statement of Financial Position.
+Given the uncertainty as to whether or not the accommodation lease option will be exercised, the option term is not included within the Right of Use Asset balance on the Statement of Financial Position.